viniciusban/awesomemess.com/_posts/2020-03-19-windows-subsystem-for-linux.md

 ## How is WSL similar or different from traditional Linux? ##

 First of all, WSL **is not** Linux.
-WSL is an infrastructure — a virtual machine — to run Linux kernels under Windows.
+WSL is an infrastructure to run Linux kernels under Windows as lightweight virtual machines.
 As its name suggests, it is a subsystem.

 The Ubuntu distribution for WSL, for instance, is a real Ubuntu.
 You manage packages with `apt`, and `bash` is the shell interpreter.
 Everything works "normal".
 So normal, that you can install and run Docker (which uses container virtualization: namespaces, cgroups and chroot) in it.
 However, there are [ways to know you are in WSL](#how-to-know-if-in-wsl).